richimf/DesignPatterns/README.md

 # SOLID Hint:

-Single Respon., class only sing respon.
+**Single Respon.**, class only sing respon.

-Open/Close., class o module oopen to extension, close to modification
+**Open/Close.**, class o module oopen to extension, close to modification

-Liskov substitution principle, objects should be replaceable with instances of their subtypes
+Liskov **substitution principle**, objects should be replaceable with instances of their subtypes

-Interface Segregation., client should not be forced to use an interface irrelevant to it.
+**Interface Segregation**., client should not be forced to use an interface irrelevant to it.

-Dependency Inversion, High Class not depende on low level class, both depends on abstractions.
+**Dependency Inversion**, High Class not depende on low level class, both depends on abstractions.